After polling a number of people who have been in happily committed relationships one secret we hear over and over again is this:

 - Table it.

-- Write down your feelings (frustration, fear, anger, etc.) and identify your partner’s behavior that is triggering the feeling (s/he is lying, not listening, doing whatabouts, etc.)
+- Get clear about what’s going on.
+Write down your dominant feeling (be it frustration, fear, anger, or something else.) and identify your partner’s behavior that is triggering it: You think s/he is lying, not listening, doing whatabouts.

-Obviously, the type of emotions you’re expressing in the note are not feelings that should be hugged out, they need to be discussed.
-The healthier option to arguing and the more emotionally intelligent approach is to communicate your feelings in a way where you’re more likely to be heard and to leave the next move with your partner.
+These type of emotions are not things to sweep under rugs or hug out until you agree to work on them.
+They need to be discussed and not argued about, however.
+The emotionally intelligent no-drama approach is to communicate our feelings in ways that are more likely to be heard and cases like these, leave the next move with your partner.

 To be continued.